swistakm/solrq/README.md

 ### field wildcard

-If you need to use wildcards in field names just pass use dict and unpack it instead of using keyword arguments:
+If you need to use wildcards in field names just use dict and unpack it inside of `Q()` instead of using keyword arguments:

     >>> Q(**{"*_t": "text_to_search"})
     <Q: *_t:text_to_search>